 Pothos and vining philodendron varieties are arguably some of the most popular houseplants around, and ironically they are often mistaken for one another.
 While they do look alike and have a lot of the same growth requirements and habits, they are different plants with distinct characteristics and needs.
 Once you know what to look for, they are quite easily distinguishable from one another.

-Both pothos and philodendron are toxic to cats and dogs when ingested.
-Grow with caution around pets.
+Both pothos and philodendron are toxic to cats and dogs.

 Differences Between Pothos and Philodendrons

 There are several key differences between pothos (also commonly called "Devil's Ivy") and vining philodendrons that can help to tell them apart.
 These include their taxonomy, their leaf shape and texture, their aerial roots and petioles, their growth habit and new leaves, and their growing requirements.

 Taxonomy is the branch of science that is concerned with classifying groups of biological organisms and is how plants are named and organized into genera and families.
 Taxonomy, when it comes to plants, is largely concerned with botanical nomenclature.

 Pothos and philodendrons are two separate and distinct plants that belong to separate genera.
 Pothos belongs to the Epipremnum genus, and philodendron belongs to the Philodendron genus.
 However, they do exist under the same family, as both pothos and philodendron belong to the aroid plant family (Araceae).

 Leaf Shape and Texture

 One of the easiest ways to tell pothos and philodendrons apart is by their leaves.
 Many philodendrons, including the aptly-named and very common heartleaf philodendron, have more heart-shaped leaves that are thinner with a soft texture.
 Pothos, on the other hand, have leaves that are larger, thicker, and waxier.

 These leaf differences are especially noticeable in the area where the petiole connects to the base of the leaf.
 Take, for example, a heartleaf philodendron and a pothos.
 While the base of a pothos leaf is relatively straight, the base of a philodendron leaf is dramatically curved inwards and shaped like the top of a heart.